highengine/genbag/README.md

 # genbag
-Generator of Exclusively Not Bad Artificial Geology
+Generator of Exclusively Not Bad Artificial Geology written in Rust